 Actor and producer, James Gandolfini was famously known as the implausibly likeable mafia man Tony Soprano on the long running HBO series, The Sopranos.
 On the show, Tony Soprano went to great lengths to protect his family.
 In real life, Gandolfini’s family really did mean everything and he had the best intentions when it came to providing for them.
-He had a will prepared by his attorney, which you can read here.
+He had a will prepared by his attorney to try and protect James Gandolfini’s estate, which you can read here.

 However, he made a classic mistake by failing to take advantage of tax incentives, legal protections and opportunities.
 The Internal Revenue Service (IRS) ended up taking nearly half of his estate.
 Don’t fall into the same trap.

 An Estate Planning Attorney Could Have Saved Gandolfini Millions

 When Gandolfini died suddenly in 2013, his estate was an estimated $70 million.
 In addition to leaving $1.6 million to friends and relatives through specific gifts and bequeathing properties and land in Italy to his kids, his will was relatively straight forward.
 He provided:

 · Separate trusts for his wife and his 13-year-old son